tomysmile/frappe_wiki/Migrating-to-Version-14.md

 + /assets/frappe/css/fonts/fontawesome/font-awesome.min.css # use minified version
 ```

-We have also removed local copy **sockect.io** & **sortableJS** and used these libraries that are pulled from package managers.
+We have also removed local copy of **sockect.io** & **sortableJS** and used these libraries that are pulled from package managers.
 So you might have to update the path of these libraries in your application.

 ## Separation(s)